New ideas about multiplication of tensorial distributions: New approach

 \subsection{Covariant derivative}

-~~~~~The last missing fundamental concept is covariant derivative operator on GTF.
-This operator is necessary to formulate appropriate language for physics and generalize physical laws.
-Such operator must obviously reproduce our concept of covariant derivative on the smooth tensor fields (through the given association relation to the smooth manifold).
-This is provided in this following section.
-The beginning of the first part is again devoted to fundamental definitions, the beginning of the second part gives us fundamental theorems, again just generalizing Colombeau results for our case.
-After these theorems we (similarly to previous section) formulate conjectures representing the very important and natural extensions of our results (bringing a lot of new significance to our results).
-The last subsection in the second part being again called ``additional theory'' brings (analogically to previous section) just physical insight to our abstract calculus and is of lower importance.
+~~~~~The last missing fundamental concept is the covariant derivative operator on generalized tensor fields (GTF).
+This operator is necessary to formulate an appropriate language for physics and generalize physical laws.
+Such an operator must obviously reproduce our concept of the covariant derivative on the smooth tensor fields (through the given association relation to the smooth manifold).
+This is provided in the following section.
+The beginning of the first part is again devoted to fundamental definitions.
+The beginning of the second part gives us fundamental theorems, again just generalizing Colombeau results for our case.
+After these theorems we, (similarly to previous section), formulate conjectures representing the very important and natural extensions of our results (bringing a lot of new significance to our results).
+The last subsection in the second part being again called ``some additional theory'' brings (analogously to previous section) just physical insight to our abstract calculus and is of lower mathematical importance.